 Newton County firefighter Joe Cagle carefully lowers a turkey into hot oil for frying.
 He has checked to make sure the oil is not too hot and knows how much the turkey weighs so it won't overflow the hot oil into the flames below.
 Careful and meticulous preparations make for a safe cooking experience when frying a turkey. - Special photo

-COVINGTON -- Cooking mania is about to be upon us with the Thanksgiving holiday coming up next week.
+COVINGTON -- Cooking mania is about to be upon us with Thanksgiving coming up next week.
 Experts are warning to not get so wrapped up in celebrating the holidays that safety is forgotten.

 Georgia Insurance and Safety Fire Commissioner Ralph Hudgens warns that cooking can be hazardous.